 3 Interesting Facts About Bernedoodle-Goldendoodle Mixes

 - Despite that lovely name, there is no guarantee that a GMD puppy will be golden.
 With so many colors in the mix, they could be anything but.

 - GMDs are just the latest in a whole range of Double Doodles.
-The first were (naturally) a combination of the Labradoodle and the Goldendoodle – the Golden Labradoodle.
+The first was a combination of the Labradoodle and the Goldendoodle – the Golden Labradoodle.

 - Unlike with most Doodles, there are currently only two sizes of GMB: Standard and Mini.
 Despite the names, both are on the larger end of the doggy-size spectrum.

 When it comes to looks, Doodles are always a mixed bag – that’s what you get when combining breeds.
 The effect is magnified if the pups are entirely distinct.
 With three quite different dogs, you can only begin to predict what you might end up with.
 Any which way, you know that any Doodle offspring are bound to be as cute as can be.

 In terms of colors, you have the Golden Retriever’s various shades of gold, coupled with the Bernese Mountain Dog’s tri-colored combination of black with white and brown accents, and the Poodle’s rainbow variety of hues.
 So, the output is…well, it could be anything really – Golden Mountain Doodles can have black, brown, cream, beige, solid, parti, tri, phantom, merle, and many other coat colors and patterns.
 Seeing what colors the parent breeds are might help some.

 Golden Mountain Doodles are usually quite stocky and well-built dogs (from the Bernese).
 However, Standards are typically closer in size to the Golden Retriever, with Minis being just a bit smaller.
 The Poodle genes often come through strong in their faces and features, though, making them very clearly Doodles.